cockroachdb/docs/v1.1/admin-ui-replication-dashboard.md

 ---
 title: Replication Dashboard
 toc: false
-feedback: false
 ---

-CockroachDB Admin UI enables you to monitor the replication metrics for your cluster.
+The CockroachDB Admin UI enables you to monitor the replication metrics for your cluster.
+To view the Replication metrics for your cluster, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), then from the **Dashboard** drop-down box, select **Replication**.

 <div id="toc"></div>

-To view the Replication metrics for your cluster, [access the Admin UI](explore-the-admin-ui.html#access-the-admin-ui), then from the Dashboard drop-down box, select **Replication**.

 #### Cluster and Node View for the Time Series Graphs
 By default, the Time Series panel displays the cluster view, which shows the metrics for the entire cluster.